KristianColville1/tetromino-falls/README.md

 [Back to Top](#table-of-contents)
 ## Credits

-Ternary operator for clearing the console if an error occurs taken from [Delf Stack](https://www.delftstack.com/howto/python/python-clear-console/).
+Function for clearing the console if an error occurs taken from [Delf Stack](https://www.delftstack.com/howto/python/python-clear-console/).

 [Back to Top](#table-of-contents)
 ## Acknowledgements